Jake-Raffe/asteroid-avoider/README.md

 - If a full line of existing blocks exists, that line of blocks will be removed.
   This gives you more breathing room below the threshold and so is the main priority of gameplay.

+#### Asteroid Avoider: _Vertical scrolling game_

+- Move the spaceship with the `LEFT` and `RIGHT` arrow keys to avoid the asteroids.
+- Collision with an asteroid will invert the colours and end the game.

 #### Box Jumper: _Horizontal scrolling game_
+(pretty minimal for now, may use it as a base to expand upon later)

 - Obstacles will come from the right side of the screen.
 - Press the `UP` button to jump over them.